matter-labs/zksync/docs/contract.md

 ## Withdrawals

 The withdrawals workflow is similar to deposits, but with reverse order.
-When a block with a `partial_exit` **circuit operation** is committed, an **onchain operation** for the withdrawal is created.
+When a block with a `withdraw` **circuit operation** is committed, an **onchain operation** for the withdrawal is created.
 If the block is verified, funds from the **onchain operation** are acrued to the users' *root-chain balance*.
 If the block is reverted, the **onchain operation** is simply discarded.

 A user can withdraw funds from the **root-chain balance** at any time by calling a `withdrawETH()` or `withdrawERC20()` function, unless the balance is locked by a preceding onchain deposit.